tarteel101/Shell-Design/README.md

 **Expected result:** Shell exits.

 - **Batch File:** Create a file with multiple commands and pass it as an argument (e.g., ./shell my_commands.txt).
-**Expected result:** All commands in the file are executed sequentially.
+**Expected result:** All commands in the file are executed simultaneously.

 - **Long Command:** Input a command longer than MAX_LINE_LENGTH.
 **Expected Output:** Error: Command too long.